tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Handshake messages sent after the handshake MUST NOT be interleaved with other record types.
 That is, if a message is split over two or more handshake records, there MUST NOT be any other records between them.
+Peer that recieves such malformed records MUST send a fatal "unexpected_message" alert and close the connection.

 ### New Session Ticket Message {#NewSessionTicket}